 |Colas, caffeinated (8 oz or 240 mL) ||20–40 |

 |Dark chocolate (1 oz or 30 mL) ||5–35 |

 |"Higher caffeine energy drinks" (8–24 oz) ||70–505 |

 Theophylline (1,3-dimethylxanthine) and its water-soluble salt, aminophylline, were used extensively in the past for the treatment of asthma and chronic obstructive pulmonary disease.
 However, theophylline's use has declined due to its narrow therapeutic window and the development of safer agents.
 Theophylline is still used in patients with debilitating bronchospastic disease, particularly outside the United States, and has been studied for the treatment of other diseases, including acute mountain sickness and contrast-induced nephropathy.6,7

 Theobromine (3,7-dimethylxanthine) is found in the seeds of Theobroma cacao, from which chocolate and cocoa are derived; and Commelia thea, from which teas are steeped; and is an ingredient in numerous "energy drinks" in addition to caffeine.
 There are very few cases of human toxicity, but theobromine has been associated with atrial fibrillation.8

 Caffeine is most commonly consumed orally; however, it can be administered rectally or parenterally.
 Theophylline is usually taken orally, although its absorption may be affected by food.
 It is available as an elixir or as extended-release and controlled-release tablets.
 Controlled-release tablets can result in erratic or rapid absorption.
 Theophylline can also be administered IV as aminophylline.

-All methylxanthines are rapidly absorbed with early peak levels; they cross the blood–brain barrier and ...
+All methylxanthines are rapidly absorbed with early peak levels; they cross the blood–brain ...